Richard Egan (actor): Early life

-Egan was born and raised in San Francisco, California, and graduated from St. Ignatius College Preparatory.
+Egan was born and raised in San Francisco, California.
+Of Irish descent, he graduated from St. Ignatius College Preparatory.
 He won a public-speaking competition in 1938 that helped fire his interest in performing.
 He was supported by his brother who was a priest.

-Egan was interested in drama and studied it while doing a BA at the University of San Francisco.
-He left in 1943 and served in the United States Army as a judo and knife fighting instructor during World War II.
-He served a year in the Philippines and was discharged with the rank of captain.
+Egan studied drama while pursuing a BA at the University of San Francisco.
+In 1943 he left to serve in the United States Army as a judo and knife fighting instructor during World War II.
+He spent a year in the Philippines and was discharged with the rank of captain.

 "The war had given me time to think", he later said, "and to decide what I really wanted to do.
 I think I had always been an actor in my mind, but now I was going to be one in public, too.
 Right out in front of everybody."

 When Egan returned, he went back to school to earn a master's degree in theater history from Stanford University, with the help of the G.I.
 Bill.
 From there, he went on to teach public speaking at Northwestern University.
 While at Northwestern, he appeared in thirty campus stage productions and was eventually spotted by a Warner Bros talent scout, Solly Bioano, who encouraged him to try Hollywood.

 Career

 Egan had a series of unsuccessful screen tests.
 He eventually got a bit role in the 1949 Hollywood film The Story of Molly X, at Universal.
-He had small roles in The Good Humor Man (1950) starring Jack Carson, at Columbia; The Damned Don't Cry (1950) (as Joan Crawford's husband) and Return of the Frontiersman (1950) with Gordon MacRae and Rory Calhoun, both at Warners; and The Killer That Stalked New York (1950) with Evelyn Keyes, at Columbia.
+He had small roles in The Good Humor Man (1950) starring Jack Carson, at Columbia; The Damned Don't Cry (1950) (as Joan Crawford's husband) and Return of the Frontiersman (1950) with Gordon MacRae and Rory Calhoun, both at Warner Bros.; and The Killer That Stalked New York (1950) with Evelyn Keyes, at Columbia.